forta-network/docs/docs/scanner-pools.md

 ![Allocate Stake On Node](AllocateStakeOnNode.png)

 - From here you can either allocate or unallocate stake.
-To adjust you own stake make sure the subject is *Owner*
+To adjust owner stake make sure the subject is *Owner*

 ![Allocate Modal](AllocationModal.png)